wp-plugins/flyzoo/readme.txt

 shortcode and past it into your preferred page.
 (Please note: to embed a chat room you need at least the PRO plan)

-The main button will turn from "Leave a message" to "We are online".

-= Is that a free live chat? =

-Currently we don't offer free live chat plans, but our subscriptions are very affordable!

-The best live chat features starting **as low as $4.9/month** with 14 day free trial (no credit card required).
-Cancel, upgrade or downgrade your subscription at any time.

-All plans are discounted up to 33% for yearly subscriptions!

 [Check the Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)